Ze1598/music-shorts/README.md

 3. **Use the Interface**:
    - Upload your image and audio files
+   - Select a video profile (or keep the default "Shorts with waveform")
+   - Optionally enable auto-calculate video length to match audio duration
-   - Configure all parameters using the intuitive interface
+   - Configure all parameters using the intuitive tabbed interface
    - Generate your video with a single click
    - Download the resulting video directly from the app